SapanSagar/mlproject/README.md

 ## My Machine Learning Project

-Guide Step by STep
+#Guide Step by Step

-Create a Github Repo :-- MyProject
+#Create a Github Repo :-- #MyProject
-Create a project folder on your system and open VS code in the same folder Create a vritual environment :
+-Create a project folder on your system and open VS code in the same folder
+#Create a vritual environment :
 1.	python -m venv myenv
 2.	myenv\Scripts\activate   #activate your virtual environment
 Sync With Git Repo :